 Botta, R. A. (in press) A Stone Left Unturned: The Necessity of Participatory Communication and Indigenous Knowledge for Successful Development Projects.
 In Patrick Ngulube (Eds.), Handbook of Indigenous Knowledge Systems Research in Developing Nations.
 IGI Global.

-Botta, R. A., Fenson-Hood, K., Scandurra, L., & Muasya, R. (in press).
+Botta, R. A., Fenson-Hood, K., Scandurra, L., & Muasya, R. (2018).
 A Campaign to sustain hand washing behaviors in an urban informal settlement in Kenya.
 In Claudia Parvanta (Ed.), Public Health Communication.
 Burlington MA: Jones & Bartlett.

 Fenson-Hood, K and Botta, R. A. (2016) Changing Water Treatment Behaviors using Theory of Planned Behavior: Applying a Western-Based Theory in the Developing World.
 Lambert Academic Publishing.